| Typically, once executives and managers consider telework for their organization, they begin

 because of the employee or because the employee doesn't have the equipment or support needed to do the

+job right?
 Have an open and enquiring mind and monitor the program closely.
 Ask questions and communicate frequently

+with employees and managers.
 Some employers use task forms on which teleworkers list the tasks they will be working on at home.
 They

 can also use the form to record how much they accomplished.
 While having a form may be helpful, how well